Princess Alexandra of Kent

-Alexandra was married to businessman Sir Angus Ogilvy from 1963 until his death in 2004.
-At the time of her birth, she was sixth in the line of succession to the British throne; as of 2025, she is 58th.
+Alexandra was married to the businessman Sir Angus Ogilvy from 1963 until his death in 2004.
+At the time of her birth, she was sixth in the line of succession to the British throne; as of 2026, she is 59th.

 Early life

-Alexandra was born on Christmas Day 1936 at 3 Belgrave Square, London.
-Her parents were Prince George, Duke of Kent, the fourth son of King George V and Queen Mary, and Princess Marina of Greece and Denmark, a daughter of Prince Nicholas of Greece and Denmark and Grand Duchess Elena Vladimirovna of Russia.
+Alexandra was born at 11:20 am on Christmas Day 1936 at 3 Belgrave Square, London, the second child and only daughter of Prince George, Duke of Kent, the fourth son of King George V and Queen Mary, and Princess Marina of Greece and Denmark, a daughter of Prince Nicholas of Greece and Denmark and Grand Duchess Elena Vladimirovna of Russia.
 She was named after her paternal great-grandmother, Queen Alexandra; her grandmother, Grand Duchess Elena Vladimirovna of Russia; and both of her maternal aunts, Countess Elizabeth of Törring-Jettenbach and Princess Olga of Yugoslavia.
 She received the name Christabel because she was born on Christmas Day, like her aunt Princess Alice, Duchess of Gloucester.
-Her birth was the last to have the tradition of having the Home Secretary present to verify the birth of potential heirs to the throne.
-John Simon was present and was the last one to do so.
+Her birth was the last at which the Home Secretary was required to be present to verify the arrival of potential heirs to the throne.
+John Simon attended, and was the final holder of the office to do so.

 As a male-line granddaughter of the British monarch, she was styled as a British princess with the prefix Her Royal Highness.
-At the time of her birth she was sixth in the line of succession to the British throne, behind her cousins Elizabeth and Margaret, her uncle the Duke of Gloucester, her father the Duke of Kent, and her elder brother Prince Edward.
+At the time of her birth she was sixth in the line of succession to the British throne, behind her cousins Princess Elizabeth (later Queen Elizabeth II) and Princess Margaret, her uncle the Duke of Gloucester, her father the Duke of Kent, and her elder brother Prince Edward.
 She was born two weeks after the abdication of her uncle King Edward VIII.

-Alexandra was baptised in the Private Chapel of Buckingham Palace on 9 February 1937, and her godparents were King George VI and Queen Elizabeth (her paternal uncle and aunt); the Queen of Norway (her great-aunt); Princess Nicholas of Greece and Denmark (her maternal grandmother); Princess Olga of Yugoslavia (her maternal aunt); the Princess Beatrice (her paternal great-great-aunt); the Earl of Athlone (her paternal great-uncle); and Count Karl Theodor of Törring-Jettenbach (her maternal uncle by marriage).
+Alexandra was baptised in the Private Chapel at Buckingham Palace on 9 February 1937, and her godparents were King George VI and Queen Elizabeth (her paternal uncle and aunt); the Queen of Norway (her great-aunt); Princess Nicholas of Greece and Denmark (her maternal grandmother); Princess Olga of Yugoslavia (her maternal aunt); Princess Beatrice (her paternal great-great-aunt); the Earl of Athlone (her paternal great-uncle); and Count Karl Theodor of Törring-Jettenbach (her maternal uncle by marriage).
 Of her godparents, only the King and Queen and Lord Athlone were present.